cooklab/SMRTsilencing/README.md

 The relevant data files used for generating Figure 7 from the above manuscript can be found in data, and the code used for analysis and figure generation in notebook.

+### Results

+The notebook contains code to process the intermediate mapping results contained in the data folder.
+If you clone the repository, you will need to modify the path to the data directory.
+If you want to process the data from the original sequencing files, they can be accessed from NCBI SRA, information provided below.

+### Data Availability

 The original sequencing data can be accessed from NCBI SRA as follows:

 | Sample   | Label       | Replicate | BioProject      |RNA-seq accession | small RNA-seq accession |